liashchynskyi/neuronix/pre_trained/README.md

 # Pre-trained models

 The following models have been trained for classification of cytological and histological images.
+The following table contains model scores after **evaluating of test data (15% of all data)** not classification.

 ## File naming (for updated files)